 You can also click and treat good behaviors your dog offers that you didn't ask for.

-Over time, you can gradually space out the food rewards (and even the clicker) so your dog learns to sit with just a verbal or hand cue.
+Over time, you can gradually space out the food rewards and even the clicker until your dog learns to sit with just a verbal or hand cue.

-Clicker training isn’t just a great way to mark and reward your pup during training sessions, but it’s another tool that can help bond you both together.
+Clicker training isn’t just a great way to mark and reward your pup during training sessions, but it can also help bond you both together.
 And really, that’s all you ever need.

 We independently pick all the products we recommend because we love them and think you will too.
 If you buy a product from a link on our site, we may earn a commission.